Times change and my website needed to change too. To see the 2020 update of this page click this link

 Blood iron levels can fluctuate from day to day – probably as a result of changes in your pet’s cortisol levels.
 If the test results are out-of-step with other lab results and not in keeping with the symptoms your pet is experiencing, repeat the test in a week.

 Examination of stool sample for parasites, CBC/WBC and blood chemistry values including PCV, MCV and MCHC.
 Reticulocyte count and the presence of variable red blood cell size (anisocytosis).
-Blood folate, B12 and ferritin levels, Secondary tests based on the previous results.
+Blood folate, B12 and ferritin levels, Secondary tests based on their results.

 Iron concentrations are also known to have daily level swings in dogs, with concentrations being lower in the morning - (this is associated with daily dips in their own (endogenous) cortisol levels.